prbinu/tls-scan/README.md

 * The openssl fork we use doesn't support TLS 1.2 CHACHA ciphers (tracking issue: [#38](https://github.com/PeterMosmans/openssl/issues/38)).
 However CHACHA ciphers works with our TLS 1.3 version scan.
 * The following ciphers are currently disabled: ```SRP:PSK```
 * Instead of escaping JSON special chars (eg. double quotes), those characters are currently removed from the JSON output. (issue #2).
-* The TLS 1.3 scans are not asynchronous yet.
-Since the number of supported ciphers is in low single-digits, the performance impact is minimal.
-* TLS 1.3 is not enabled for STARTTLS protocols yet.

 ## TLS 1.3 Support
 To support old, insecure cipher scans, we are using an old openssl version that doesn't have support for TLS 1.3.
 So to support TLS 1.3, we need a newer openssl version (v1.1.1+).
 Since linking two openssl libraries to the same prcoess space doesn't work out of box (duplicate symbols), we chose to use [GnuTLS](https://gitlab.com/gnutls/gnutls/) library for TLS 1.3+ support.
-In short, openssl is used to scan SSLv2, SSLv3, TLSv1, TLSv1.1 and TLSv1.2.
-GnuTLS is used for TLSv1.3.
+In short, openssl is used for scanning SSLv2, SSLv3, TLSv1, TLSv1.1 and TLSv1.2 and GnuTLS is used for TLSv1.3.

 ## Contributions
 Collaborators and pull requests are welcome!